DannyBoyNYC/5-D3-bar-chart/readme.md

 d3 selections have a `.filter()` method that acts the same way the native Array method does. `.filter()` accepts one parameter: a function that accepts one data point and returns a value.
 Any items in our dataset who return a falsey value will be removed.

 > By "falsey", we're referring to any value that evaluates to false.
-This includes values other than false, such as 0, null, undefined, "", and NaN.
-Keep in mind that empty arrays [] and object {} evaluate to truthy.
+This includes values other than false, such as `0, null, undefined, "", and NaN`.
+Bear in mind that empty arrays `[]` and object `{}` evaluate to truthy.
 If you're curious, [read more here](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).

 We can use `yAccessor()` as shorthand for `d => yAccessor(d) != 0` because `0` is falsey.